-- Select Open wallet.
-You are prompted for your wallet code.
-See "Entering the wallet code" on page 137. - 2.
-Select the appropriate card category from your wallet. - 3.
-Select Fill in.
-This uploads the selected wallet information.
+- 1 Select Open wallet.
+You will be prompted for your wallet code.
+See "Entering the wallet code" on page 84. - 2 Select the appropriate card category from your wallet. - 3 Select Fill in.
+This will upload the selected wallet information.

-If the wallet does not contain all information necessary for the purchase, you are requested to enter the remaining details manually.
+If the wallet does not contain all information necessary for the purchase, you will be requested to enter the remaining details manually.

-Copyright protection may prevent some images, ringing tones, and other content from being copied, modified, transferred or forwarded.
+Copyright protections may prevent some images, ringing tones, and other content from being copied, modified, transferred or forwarded.